 Chromosomal rearrangements are changes from the normal size or arrangement of chromosomes, which are the structures that hold our genetic material.
 People with chromosome rearrangements are at an increased risk of producing embryos with the incorrect amount of genetic material, which typically do not lead to a successful pregnancy.

-The goal is to achieve a pregnancy that is unaffected by a structural chromosomal abnormality (translocation).
+The aim is to achieve a pregnancy that is unaffected by a chromosome imbalance due to the inherited structural rearrangement/translocation.
 Chromosome rearrangements can be inherited or can happen spontaneously.
 Many carriers of balanced chromosome rearrangements are healthy and are unaware of their carrier status until they try to have children.
 Carriers of balanced rearrangements are at risk of producing embryos with the incorrect amount of chromosomal material, these embryos usually do not lead to a successful pregnancy.

 PGT-SR can help identify embryos with the correct amount of chromosomal material that are most likely to lead to a successful pregnancy and healthy live birth.

-PGT-SR involves testing embryos created through IVF and then transferring only chromosomal correct embryos.
+PGT-SR involves testing embryos created through IVF and then transferring embryos with the balanced amount of chromosome material.

 Not necessarily, there are several possibilities for each pregnancy: